 Any comments?
 Please email firstname.lastname@example.org

 Remember to hit the refresh button if you bookmark the page to ensure you get the most up to date version of the site.
 I am updating at least once a week now so check back soon!

 Visit the website for details of how to order the brand new and fully updated

-The B14 broadcast season is almost here, don’t get left behind!
-Order your copy of WRTH 2014 from: www.wrth.com.
+The B14 broadcast season now here, don’t get left behind!
+You can pre-order your copy of WRTH 2015 from: www.wrth.com.
 If the site shows 2014, please try again in a few days (waiting for confirmation of ship dates) - A14 schedules, and updates, are now available - for free download!
 Visit the site for these, and more.

 I am pleased to offer this site as a mirror download site for the original JT65-HF software from Joe Large, W4CQZ.

 Please click on the picture to download the setup EXE file for JT65-HF v1.09.3 (the latest/last version).

 If you wish to download the previous version (1.07 - zip file, with instal instructions) click HERE

 For more information on JT65, see my Digital Modes page